CubeVic/My_notes/docs/Python/Frameworks/Flask/Extensions/login_flask_login.md

 1. The first two lines have two important items, the first `current_user` this variable contain the user, and the parameter `is_authenticated`, if the user is already log in the parameter `is_authenticated` will be `True`, and them the user is redirect to the index.
 2. we get back the user from the database if hte user is not already log in, in this case we use the `query.filter_by` and the method `first()` to filter the records by user name and get back the first record found.
 3. Now we verify the password, in this case we need to remember that the password is hash so we use the method `check_password()`, the there is no match we will use the `flash()` method to display the error and redirect to login page.
-4. if the user and password are correct, we call the method `login_user()`, this function comes from Flask-login, this function will register the user as logged in , so that means that any future pages the user navigates will the variable `current_user` set to that user.
+4. if the user and password are correct, we call the method `login_user()`, this function comes from Flask-login, this function will register the user as logged in, so that means that any future pages the user navigates will the variable `current_user` set to that user.
 5. last step is to redirect the newly logged user to the index page.

 ## Logging Users Out